 This friend is one of my rough draft readers who I trust to tell me the truth.
 She’s a reliable compass, so I was apprehensive about her take on my new novel.
 I shouldn’t have worried.
 She loved it.
 Her first words were, “I was wrong.
 I enjoyed seeing Western attitudes play out in an Eastern setting.”

 I like fish-out-of-water stories.
 I took Steve Dancy, the New York shopkeeper, to the frontier for that very reason.
 He didn’t fit, but he had to adapt to survive.
-Now I let him return home to discover he no longer easily fit in the east either.
+Now I let him return home to discover that he no longer easily fits in the east either.
 I also thought it was high time for him to have a grownup romantic interest.
 The entire series has been about Dancy ‘s growth and these two development have set up some interesting scenarios for the future.
 When I didn’t discuss it with others, I was confident about where I was taking the story.
 But there were moments when I feared I might be harming a great character and storyline.
 In the end, The Return has received faster and better reviews than the other books in the series.
 What a relief.

 This is why I like the final advice of the New York Times piece:

 2. Try, as much as possible, to avoid torturing these brave souls with your own insecurities.